SYNYC/5_Project_Tweets_about_Tesla_Stock/MVP.md

     - retail traders about tesla news

 **Next step:**
+1. look into elon musk's tweets content

-1.  do more data cleaning on advertisement tweets to decrease the noises and redo the topic modeling to get clearer topics.
+2. do more data cleaning on advertisement tweets to decrease the noises and redo the topic modeling to get clearer topics.

-2. do Kmeans clustering for topic-matrix df
+3. do Kmeans clustering for topic-matrix df for topic purpose.

 ## 2. Sentiment Analysis Score - Vader